jordanbtucker/ff7r-subtitle-exporter/README.md

 1. Clone this repository or download it.
 2. Open the project folder in a terminal.
-3. Run the following commands:
+3. Run the following command:
    ```
    npm install
-   npm run build
    ```
-4. Copy the desired region folders (`US`, `JP`, etc.) from `End/Content/GameContents/Text` into the `data` folder.
+4. Copy the desired region folders (`US`, `JP`, etc.) from `End/Content/Text` into the `data` folder.
 (Obtaining the region folders is outside the scope of this project.)
 5. Run the following command:
    ```
    npm start